Contributes to strong Net Bookings for Quarter

 About Zayo Group

-Zayo Group Holdings, Inc. (NYSE: ZAYO) provides communications infrastructure solutions, including fiber and bandwidth connectivity, colocation and cloud infrastructure to the world’s leading businesses.
+Zayo Group Holdings, Inc. (NYSE: ZAYO) provides communications infrastructure solutions, including fibre and bandwidth connectivity, colocation and cloud infrastructure to the world’s leading businesses.
 Customers include wireless and wireline carriers, media and content companies and finance, healthcare and other large enterprises.
-Zayo’s 127,000-mile network in North America and Europe includes extensive metro connectivity to thousands of buildings and data centers.
-In addition to high-capacity dark fiber, wavelength, Ethernet and other connectivity solutions, Zayo offers colocation and cloud infrastructure in its carrier-neutral data centers.
+Zayo’s 127,000-mile network in North America and Europe includes extensive metro connectivity to thousands of buildings and data centres.
+In addition to high-capacity dark fibre, wavelength, Ethernet and other connectivity solutions, Zayo offers colocation and cloud infrastructure in its carrier-neutral data centres.
 Zayo provides users with flexible, customized solutions and self-service through Tranzact, an innovative online platform for managing and purchasing bandwidth.
 For more information, visit zayo.com.

 Forward Looking Statements

 This press release contains a number of forward-looking statements.
 Words, and variations of words such as “believe,” “expect,” “plan,” “continue,” “will,” “should,” and similar expressions are intended to identify our forward-looking statements.
 No assurance can be given that future results expressed or implied by the forward-looking statements will be achieved and actual results may differ materially from those contemplated by the forward-looking statements.
 These forward-looking statements involve risks and uncertainties, many of which are beyond our control.
 For additional information on these and other factors that could affect our forward-looking statements, see our risk factors, as they may be amended from time to time, set forth in our filings with the SEC, including our 10-K dated August 22, 2017.
 We disclaim and do not undertake any obligation to update or revise any forward-looking statement in this press release, except as required by applicable law or regulation.